openforis/sepal-doc/docs/source/modules/dwn/bfast_explorer.rst

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-01.jpg
   :group: bfast-explorer

 Users can also use the **Search** field located at the top of the toolbar to search for a location.
-The map automatically zooms in on the desired location, similarly to Google Maps.
+The map automatically zooms in on the desired location, similar to Google Maps.

 In this example, we searched for :code:`unicamp campinas` (the University of Campinas).

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-02.jpg
   :group: bfast-explorer